ariel-zahler/sfquickstarts/site/sfguides/src/auto_ingest_twitter_data/auto-ingest-twitter-data.md

 cd sfguide-twitter-auto-ingest
 ```

-Now that you’re in the correct folder let’s begin adding the correct information for you.
+Now that you’re in the correct folder let’s begin adding the cor
 ## Install Dependencies and Environment
 Duration: 5